gitforwork2/gitforwork.github.io/_posts/2016-12-20-H1b-extension-denied-What-are-my-options.md

 ---
 layout: post
-title: H1b extension denied.
-What are my options
+title: 4 options after H1b extension denial.
-date: 2016-12-20
+date: 2017-1-29
 tags: H1b visa
 comments: true
 description: What are the options one has after H1b extension petition is denied
 ---
-Recently, my friend got into an unfortunate situation where his H1b extension petition was denied after it went to a RFE.
-It was denied because of not able to adequately establish the project details at the third party client location at which he was placed by his employer.
-Initially, it went into RFE which was replied to.
+Recently, my friend got into an unfortunate situation where his H1b extension petition was denied.
+It first went into rfe, and subsequently denied.
+It was denied because USCIS was not satisfied with the project details attached by his employer.
+His employer had placed him at a third party client site for the project.
+The initial RFE was was replied to.
 However, USCIS was not satisfied with the response and denied the extension.

 Naturally, he had lots of questions like
 - What are the next options available to him in terms of his visa?
-- Does he have to leave the country?
+- How long can he stay in the US?
-- If yes how soon does he have to leave the country?

 He eventually found the answers for his questions and this post is a guide to people who get into this unfortunate situation.